shreyasiyer14/DJINN-IV/README.md

 <b><u>INSTALLATION:</u></b>
 <br />

 1) Download the repository as a .ZIP file, and extract it somewhere.
 Open up the terminal, and change your working directory to the extracted folder.
-Now, in the terminal type: <br />`sudo apt-get pygame`<br/>`pip install -r PyOpenGL PyOpenGL_accelerate` <br />
+Now, in the terminal type: <br />`chmod +x PRE-INSTALL.sh`<br/>`./PRE-INSTALL.sh` <br />

 2) The above commands install the necessary dependencies on your system, for the engine to work upon. <br />